srivarshithdaladuli/AMEO-AMCAT-2015--Data-Analysis-statistics/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [GNU License](LICENSE.md).
 You are free to use, modify, and distribute the code in accordance with the terms of the license.

 ## Acknowledgments